nexussays/ble.net/Readme.md

 ### Do a bunch of things

-> If you've used the native BLE APIs on Android or iOS, hopefully you appreciate the simplicity here :)
+> If you've used the native BLE APIs on Android or iOS, hopefully you really appreciate the simplicity here :)

 ```csharp
 try